abhijithmahipal/vscode-spec-extension/CONTRIBUTING.md

-# Contributing to Spec-Driven Development
+# Contributing to Specster (Spec-Driven Development)

-Thank you for your interest in contributing to the Spec-Driven Development extension!
+Thank you for your interest in contributing to the Specster extension!
+This project is inspired by KIRO IDE's spec-driven development methodology and is built by the KIRO.
 We welcome contributions from the community and are grateful for your support.

 ## Code of Conduct